Lafayette Cemetery No. 1 Pays Homage to New Orleans Culture

 We noticed that lush green vegetation sprouted from most of the stone crypts of Lafayette Cemetery No. 1.

 “Resurrection ferns are a tradition, and affiliated with death,” Sarah said.
 “It’s very symbolic, especially in the South.
 You give them to people when a loved one passes away.
 A lot of people say that they can only grow where they’re able to feed off the nutrients of dead bodies.
 The seeds are able to get into the open vaults in family tombs, and then when the tombs are closed back up, the fern inevitably wants to find the sun, and they grow from inside the tombs out into the sunlight.”

 We came upon a tomb poetically strewn with Mardi Gras beads and Sarah explained the New Orleans ‘second line’ tradition.

 “A jazz funeral can be a second line event,” Sarah said.
 “A second line is any group of people that precedes a brass band in a parade format.
-The reason it’s called that is because usually the brass band plays in an actual line, like they would in a marching band, so that’s the first line.
+The reason it’s called that is because usually, the brass band plays in an actual line, as they would in a marching band, so that’s the first line.
 The second line is the procession of dancers.”